ezbot-ai/docs/docs/getting-started/04-getting-started.md

 ### What Kinds of Users Visit Your Site?

 We want to encourage you to think about the sorts of people that visit your websites and what information you might have on those people.
-These are called **attributes**, and there is more on them in the [variables and attributes section](05-variables-attributes.md).
+These are called **attributes**, and there you can learn more about them in the [variables and attributes section](05-variables-attributes.md).

 ## Step 3: Decide Which Interface to Use